Relevant Orders | DC Now in Phase Two of Reopening

 - School buildings will be open with limited staff on weekdays between March 16-24 for students and families to pick up essential items such as books and medication.

 - Meals are currently available to any student in the District on weekdays from 10 a.m.–2 p.m. at sites across the District.

 Department of Parks and Recreation

-All DPR facilities including recreation centers, aquatic centers, outdoor pools and spray parks are closed until further notice.
-Playgrounds, parks, athletic fields, courts, and all other outdoor spaces are open.
+DPR facilities including recreation centers, aquatic centers, outdoor pools and spray parks are closed until further notice.
+Playgrounds, parks, athletic fields, courts and outdoor spaces are open.

 DPR broadcasts #FITDC workouts for residents every weekday at 9 am for seniors and 3 pm for kids on DCN Channel 16 and Mayor Bowser’s social media pages.
 The video library of the workouts can be viewed anytime.

-DPR is sharing recommendations for in-home recreation and hosting virtual programs online.
+DPR is hosting virtual programs and sharing recommendations for activities and programs at DPR.events.

 DC Public Library

-DCPL will continue to serve residents through its online digital library available at GoDigital.
+DCPL will continue to serve residents through its online digital library available at GoDigital dclibrary.org/godigital

 Department of Employment Services (DOES)

-DOES remains operational with most staff teleworking through Monday, June 8, 2020.
+DOES remains operational with most staff teleworking.
 Programs that will continue under modified operations are:

 - Office of Unemployment Compensation remains operational, with staff on-hand to process unemployment claims, receive unemployment tax payments, and respond to inquiries via online or by phone.